Old National Bancorp (ONB) Stock: A Closer Look at the Analyst Ratings

 Keefe Bruyette gave a rating of “Outperform” to ONB, setting the target price at $22 in the report published on December 20th of the previous year.

-During the last 5 trading sessions, ONB fell by -0.49%, which changed the moving average for the period of 200-days by -27.06% in comparison to the 20-day moving average, which settled at $13.06.
-In addition, Old National Bancorp saw -32.70% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, ONB remain unchanged, which changed the moving average for the period of 200-days by -29.58% in comparison to the 20-day moving average, which settled at $12.86.
+In addition, Old National Bancorp saw -31.81% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading